Leybourne LakesSat 6 Jul

 Map / Terrain

-Leybourne Lakes consists of a series of lakes
+Leybourne Lakes consists of a series of lakes with several paths around them and an area of open land in the centre

 Course Information

-White 2,4km
+White 2.4km

 There will be a control at each decision point.